Jaime Egaña

-Jaime Egaña Baraona (6 January 1920–?) is a Chilean politician, businessman, and diplomat.
+Jaime Antonio Egaña Baraona (6 January 1920 – 22 August 2000) was a Chilean politician, businessman and diplomat.
 A member of the Conservative Party, he later joined the National Party.

-He served as Deputy of the Republic for the 7th Departmental Grouping (Santiago, First District) between 1953 and 1961 and was Chile's Ambassador to Paraguay from 1961 to 1964.
+Egaña served as Deputy of the Republic for the 7th Departmental Grouping (Santiago, First District) between 1953 and 1961 and was Chile's Ambassador to Paraguay from 1961 to 1964.

-Biography
+Early life and education

 Egaña was born in Santiago on 6 January 1920, the son of Alfredo Egaña Pinto and María Concepción Baraona Fornes.
 He married Pilar Respaldiza Sanfuentes on 21 October 1944, with whom he had six children: Jaime, Andrés, Alfredo, María del Pilar, María Macarena, and José Antonio.

 He completed his secondary education at the Instituto Alonso de Ercilla, Liceo Alemán, and Colegio San Ignacio, and later studied commerce at the Pontifical Catholic University of Chile.

 Professional career

 Egaña began his career as an insurance broker at *Organización Kappes* and later joined the real estate office of Carlos Ossandón.
 In 1942, he founded his own firm, Egaña y Compañía, later known as Jaime Egaña B. y Cía.
 Ltda., and subsequently Egaña y Valenzuela Propiedades.
 He also directed Radio Santiago and the newspaper El Chileno.

 He was a founding member of the Real Estate Brokers’ Union (Sindicato de Corredores de Propiedades, today ACOP) and served as a national councillor of the Sociedad de Fomento Fabril (SOFOFA).